 On August 8, 2019, defendant Anile pled guilty to three counts involving the scheme - (1) conspiracy to commit wire and mail fraud; (2) engaging in an illegal monetary transaction; and (3) filing a false income tax return.
 See United States of America v.
 Joseph S. Anile, II, Case No. 8:19-cr-334-T-35CPT (M.D.
 Fla.) (the "Anile Criminal Action" or "ACA").
-A copy of Anile's plea agreement was attached as Exhibit A to the Receiver's Second Interim Report (Doc.
-195), and he is scheduled to be sentenced on November 18, 2020 at 9:30 AM in Tampa courtroom 7A before Judge Mary S. Scriven.
+A copy of Anile's plea agreement was attached as Exhibit A to the Receiver's Second Interim Report.
+Doc.
+195. On November 18, 2020, Anile was sentenced to imprisonment of 120 months and supervised release of three years.
 ACA Doc.
-46.
+56. He was also ordered to pay restitution of \$53,270,336.08.
+Id.

 On December 17, 2019, a federal grand jury returned a two-count indictment against defendant DaCorta, alleging conspiracy to commit wire and mail fraud as well as engaging in an illegal monetary transaction.
+See United

-See United States of America v.
+States of America v.
 Michael J. DaCorta, Case No. 8:19-cr-605-T-02CPT (M.D.
 Fla.) (the "DaCorta Criminal Action" or "DCA").
 A copy of the indictment was attached as Exhibit A to the Receiver's Third Interim Report.
 According to the grand jury, as early as November 2011, DaCorta entered a conspiracy to defraud investors by making numerous fraudulent representations.
 See DCA Doc.
-1 ¶ 14b.-d.
+1¶14b.-d.